 OP, if you see this, I found your rack holder plans on Thingiverse and used your model to make one out of wood.
 Thanks for that!
 Also, mine looks to be the same color as yours, a dark red/brown color.
 Minwax "red mahogany" stain seems to be a good match for color.

 If anyone else has one of these Valley 7450-20C pool tables with any of the internal coin op mechanism in tact, I'd LOVE to see some photos.
 It would really help me in the restoration process.

 Here is the patent for the ball return/carriage mechanism in the Valley 7450 pool table, U.S. patent #3115341 - "Pool Table with Ball-Releasing Means", filed Oct.
 27, 1960.
 Nothing is to scale, but the mechanics are shown here.
 I have been using this as a guide for building the missing components.
 Hopefully this helps someone else as well.
 It took me a while to dig this up.

-Also, here is an imgur album of the progress on my Valley 7450 coin-op restoration and magnetic cue conversion project.
+Also, here is an album of my progress on the Valley 7450 pool table conversion and restoration on my Valley 7450 coin-op restoration and magnetic cue conversion project.

 There is lots more work to do...